oristopo/nanoTAPR/README.md

     12 MHz crystal oscillator, which is multiplied to 24.000 MHz before being applied to the frequency synthesizer.
 An external reference of 24.000000 MHz may be used if more precise frequency control is required.
-The VNA application *requires* that the reference frequency be 24.000 MHz, but other applications (such as a frequency generator program which is not described by this manual) can be setup to utilize different external reference frequencies.
+The TAPR application *requires* that the reference frequency be 24.000 MHz, but other applications (such as a frequency generator program which is not described by this manual) can be setup to utilize different external reference frequencies.
 Consult